-eID Austria
+ID Austria

 Public authorities must be able to verify a person's identity to make their procedures secure and traceable.
 An electronic tool to uniquely identify citizens and businesses is therefore necessary.
-Electronic identification (eID) is ensured by the Citizen Card (Bürgerkarte), which can be used to sign documents securely and electronically.
-The digital signature is covered by law, and protects against unwanted access and changes to signed content.
+Electronic identification is ensured by ID Austria (previously, the Citizen Card or Bürgerkarte), which can be used to sign documents securely and electronically.
+The digital signature is covered by law and protects against unwanted access and changes to signed content.
+As a central element for secure online processes, ID Austria has been given the highest priority, and is strongly anchored in both the Government Programme 2020-2024 and the Austrian Digitisation Strategy (Digital Action Plan Austria or Digitaler Aktionsplan Austria).

-The mobile phone solution is called ID Austria (former Handy-Signatur).
-This eIDAS-compatible version of the Austrian Citizen Card went online in the piloting phase in January 2021.
+ID Austria also provides a mobile phone solution (the former Handy-Signatur).
+This mobile eIDAS-compatible version of the Austrian Citizen Card went online in the piloting phase in January 2021.
 Since then, it has been available for the public through selected registration offices around Austria.
-Full deployment is expected to start mid-2023.
-ID Austria - as a central element for secure online processes - has been given the highest priority and is strongly anchored in both the Government
+ID Austria went into full operation on 5 December 2023.